 Customer: "Yes, a few in particular."

-CSM:"Okay.
-In that case, if you called or sent an email and said ‘I've been working with [Name] for six months, and we're starting to do some pretty interesting stuff.
-I know you're growing your business, so I thought I'd put you two together,' would they like you for that or not like you?"
+CSM:"There sounds like an opportunity here.
+If you called or sent your favorite vendor an email and said ‘I've been working with [Name] for six months, and we're doing some pretty interesting stuff.
+I know you're growing your business, so I thought I'd put you two together,' would they be receptive?"

-If your customer thinks that would be fine to do, send out the email template below.
+If your customer agrees their vendors would be open to the suggestion, send out the email template in the section below.

 If your customer is on the fence, work to reframe the situation to assure them they'd be helping the referred party, not setting a money-hungry sales rep on their trail.
-Emphasize your purpose is to grow businesses -- or whatever your company's mission may be -- and not to be a hard-pitching nuisance.
+Emphasize to your customer that your purpose is to grow businesses — or whatever your company's mission may be — and not to be a hard-pitching nuisance.

 When requesting a referral, you want to keep the focus on your customer and their happiness.
-You don't want to appear like a lead-hungry sales rep who's done with them and ready to move on to their friends -- you want to seem like a helpful CSM who's invested in your relationship.
+You don't want to appear like an opportunistic sales rep who's done with them and ready to move on to their friends — you want to seem like a helpful CSM who's invested in building your relationship.

 Hello [Customer name],